Arshath-AD/anime-review/README.md

 *Also if you run this in browser note this, as i didnt completely finish the Project.
 Attack on titan's review page alone will work, you can click it and see the review page*

+You can check the fully completed version of this project here -> https://github.com/Arshath-AD/animeReview-Django.git

 Welcome to **Ore-Wa Nova**, an anime exploration and review website.
 This project is a showcase of a dynamic and interactive front-end experience built purely with HTML, CSS, and vanilla JavaScript, without the use of external frameworks.
 It's designed for anime enthusiasts to discover new series, view top-rated lists, and get suggestions.